a2e-mmc/docs/docs/index.rst

 have been developed within this project.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2
    :caption: Contents:

+   overview
    codes
-   methodology
-   walkthrough
    utilities
+   cases

 ..
 Indices and tables